 4. Know Your Ideal Conversion

-A conversion is the action that takes place when a potential customer reaches out to you and converts into a sale.
-For example, if you own a local restaurant you would most likely get a sale with an online reservation or an in person visit.
+A conversion is an action that takes place when a potential customer reaches out to you and converts into a sale.
+For example, if you own a local restaurant you would most likely get a sale with an online reservation or an in-person visit.
 If you were a local service based business, a phone call to schedule an appointment could be your ideal conversion.
 How do you determine what conversion works best for meeting your business’ goals?
 Determine who the client is, what they want the most, and how they can best reach you.
 Defining this interaction between your business and a potential client will lead to more ideal conversions.